Strawn in Palo Pinto County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.
 A significant historical year for this entry is 1855.

 Location.
 32° 33.13′ N, 98° 29.833′ W. Marker is in Strawn, Texas, in Palo Pinto County.
-Marker is at the intersection of Housley Street (State Highway 108) and Houston Ave, on the right when traveling east on Housley Street.
+It is at the intersection of Housley Street (State Highway 108) and Houston Ave, on the right when traveling east on Housley Street.
 Touch for map.
 Marker is at or near this postal address: 118 Housley St, Strawn TX 76475, United States of America.
 Touch for directions.

 Also see . . .
 Strawn, TX.
-From the Texas State Historical Association’s “Handbook of Texas Online”.
+From the Texas State Historical Associations “Handbook of Texas Online”.
 (Submitted on October 6, 2016.)